genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/05_training-content-day5.md

 30 mins
 :::

 Now we want to run PositionReport every 10 seconds.
-To do that, remove the row you just inserted in [CRON_RULE](../../../server/evaluator/basics/#cron_rule-table) table, and insert a new role changing the CRON_EXPRESSION value.
+To do that, remove the row you just inserted in [CRON_RULE](../../../server/evaluator/basics/#cron_rule-table) table, and insert a new rule changing the CRON_EXPRESSION value.

 :::tip
 To delete rows you can use [DbMon](../../../operations/commands/server-commands/#dbmon-script) and the command `delete`.
 After that you can use [SendIt](../../../operations/commands/server-commands/#sendit-script) to insert a new row again.